Terrier Dogs

 The Irish Terrier is a fiery‑hearted, red‑coated working terrier—bold, affectionate, and endlessly game.
 Best for active owners who appreciate a spirited companion with brains and stamina.

-Kerry Blue Terrier with a curly blue-gray coat standing on a dirt path surrounded by forest greenery, appearing alert and poised.
+Australian Terrier with a reddish-brown and black coat sitting attentively on a dirt trail surrounded by greenery, showcasing its alert and confident expression.